materiaraiding/materiaraiding-old/_ultimate/dsr.md

 * East and West 1s soak 2s
 * 2s and South 1 soak 3s

+Upon soaking a tower, a Nidhogg clone will drop down and aim a line AOE at that closest player.
+Simply bait this out of the arena, and **when Nidhogg glows**, step through Nidhogg to avoid being hit.

-In addition to this mechanic, while the first and third set of towers are preparing to be placed Nidhogg will begin to cast either **Lash and Gnash** (in then out) or **Gnash and Lash** (out then in).
+In addition to all these mechanics, while the first and third set of towers are preparing to be placed, Nidhogg will begin to cast either **Lash and Gnash** (in then out) or **Gnash and Lash** (out then in).
 On the cast finish, Nidhogg will cast a party stack on one of the players not currently placing or soaking a tower, as well as performing either Lash or Gnash (whichever was first on the castbar), followed by the opposite.

 The sets of towers will be dropped when the cast is finished, and the towers will resolve just before the 2nd Lash/Gnash.

 {: .note}
 > The snapshot timing for this attack is on the cast finish, so you're safe to walk through the boss before the animation goes off.

+### **Enumeration Towers**

+Immediately after this mechanic, the tank will take a few more auto-attacks before 4 towers will spawn on each intercardinal around Nidhogg.
+As seen in the cheatsheet, all players will stack with their partner to begin with.
+In all but 1 pattern, each Tower will need a different number of people in them, the amount of which can be determined by the number of pillars in the tower.
+As all the ranged players anchor in their spot, if the melee player sees that only 1 person is required in the tower they start on, they will flex to another tower using the priority **clockwise, then counter-clockwise, and lastly across the arena.**